facebook/react/docs/docs/addons-perf.md

 Perf.printInclusive(measurements)
 ```

 Prints the overall time taken.
-If no argument's passed, defaults to all the measurements from the last recording.
+When no arguments are passed, `printInclusive` defaults to all the measurements from the last recording.
 This prints a nicely formatted table in the console, like so:

 ![](/react/img/docs/perf-inclusive.png)